 Once I got a camera like this, in 1979, there was a chain of Fotomats, kiosks you could drive up to and drop off your film, and pick them up in just a couple days.

 As I pick up my camera, now, I’m not sure if there’s a roll of film in it, which I may have taken 20 years ago before I transferred to digital phones.
 But clicking the shutter, and using the lever to advance the film, is a very satisfying sensory experience, one you don’t quite get from tapping your finger on the iPhone.
+(Even if, with the sound on, the iPhone makes a little clicking noise, designed precisely to evoke the sound of those old manual cameras.)

 Further, an SLR camera like this allows, or requires, you to manually set both the shutter speed (how long the film would be exposed) and the aperture opening (to control the amount of light that would hit the film).
 Early on my father had a separate device, a light meter, the size of a matchbox, to gauge how bright the camera subject was, so that you could properly set the shutter speed and aperture.
-Later camera (like this one I bought) were semi-automated, and later cameras became highly electronic, as browsing the web for SLR cameras will reveal.
+Later cameras (like this one I bought) were semi-automated, and even later cameras became highly electronic, as browsing the web now for SLR cameras will reveal.
 They all required understanding which combinations of aperture and shutter speeds would work in a given situation (example), or which to choose to produce a given effect (e.g. to control the depth of field).

 Having had experience with my SLR camera decades ago makes it all the more amazing to me how well the cameras in modern smartphones work, automatically.